What is this medication?

 - Parkinson's disease or a movement disorder

-- an unusual or allergic reaction to metoclopramide, procainamide, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to metoclopramide, procainamide, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine on an empty stomach, about 30 minutes before eating.
+Take this medication on an empty stomach, about 30 minutes before eating.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not take your medication more often than directed.
+Do not stop taking except on the advice of your care team.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.